 Originally from the American Prairies they are perfect for the now much appreciated 'Prairie - style' planting and look superb with many different grasses, see Prairie grasses.
 Usually seen in purple or white they are now being introduced in increasing numbers in some lovely, glowing orange colours.

 Echinacea purpurea and Echinacea purpurea 'Magnus' are good purple/pink varieties.
 Echinacea purpurea 'White Swan' is a lovely white variety where the creamy white petals sit sharply back from the orange centre.
-Recently some orangey shades have been introduced of which Echinacea Sunset is one of the best.
+More recently some orangey shades have been introduced of which Echinacea Sunset is one of the best.
+The orange varieties seem more susceptible to 'disappearing' than purple varieties and giving them extra sharp drainage seems to help.

 Echinacea growing guide